-Non-citizens, including permanent residents (or “green card holders”) can be deported or removed from the United States for various immigration violations.
+The law provides that non-citizens, including permanent residents (or “green card holders”) can be deported or removed from the United States for various immigration violations.
 The list of these violations is extensive and includes certain obvious matters, such as entering or remaining in the US without authorization to less obvious violations such as convictions for relatively minor, nonviolent crimes.
-Your legal rights can vary drastically depending upon how, when and where you are detained by the immigration officials.
-If you are detained trying to enter the US, for example, you may be detained and removed without benefit of an attorney under a process known as Expedited Removal.
+An immigrant’s legal rights can vary dramatically depending upon how, when and where they are detained by the immigration officials.
+An individual detained trying to enter the US, for example, may be detained and removed without benefit of an attorney under a process known as Expedited Removal.

-The government cannot remove you under expedited removal if you have already entered the US, you are already a permanent resident or you request political asylum.
-In these cases, you are entitled to a hearing before an immigration judge and you have the right to have an attorney represent you during every stage of these proceedings.
+The government cannot remove an individual under expedited removal already living in the US, already a permanent resident or if such individual requests political asylum.
+In these cases, the immigrant is entitled to a hearing before an immigration judge with the right to have an attorney present during every stage of these proceedings.

-CONSULTING WITH AN EXPERIENCE IMMIGRATION ATTORNEY IS CRITICAL WHENEVER YOU ARE PLACED IN REMOVAL PROCEEDINGS AND YOU SHOULD NOT PROVIDE ANY INFORMATION TO AN IMMIGRATION OFFICIAL OTHER THAN YOUR IDENTITY DOCUMENTS WITHOUT SPEAKING WITH AN ATTORNEY!!!!!!!
+CONSULTING WITH AN EXPERIENCE IMMIGRATION ATTORNEY IS CRITICAL WHENEVER AN INDIVIDUAL IS PLACED IN REMOVAL PROCEEDINGS.
+AN IMMIGRANT SHOULD NOT PROVIDE ANY INFORMATION TO AN IMMIGRATION OFFICIAL OTHER THAN HIS OR HER IDENTITY DOCUMENTS WITHOUT SPEAKING WITH AN ATTORNEY!!!!!!!

-If you are detained, you will have access to a telephone.
-Before making your call, you should make note of where you are detained, the “A#” or file number of your case, and be able to explain your circumstances to family or friends.
-Once an attorney is retained, that attorney will be able to speak and meet with you and help to prepare your defense.
-In most cases, this may include a bond application that will allow you to be released from detention while your case works its way through the immigration court.
+A detained immigrant will have access to a telephone.
+Before making a call, the detained individual should make a note of where they are detained, the “A#” or file number assigned to the case, and be able to explain the circumstances under which they were picked up to family or friends.
+Once an attorney is retained, that attorney will be able to speak and meet with the immigrant and help to prepare the defense.
+In most cases, this may include a bond application that will allow for the release from detention while the case works its way through the immigration court.